A Gift in Perpetuity

 After the six-month short-term investment period, endowment gifts are invested as specified by the gift agreement.
 Subsequent distributions to the benefiting scholarship program are made annually.

-How is the endowment’s financial performance reported to donors?
+- How is the endowment’s financial performance reported to donors?

-How does an endowment differ from an annual gift?
+- How does an endowment differ from an annual gift?

-Endowment holders participate in unique student-donor activities.
+Endowment holders have the opportunity to participate in unique student-donor activities.

-How can I make an endowed gift?
+- How can I make an endowed gift?